m-skolnick/changelog_bubbler/README.md

 ## Overview

 The goal of this package is to automate the process of creating a changelog diff for flutter and dart applications.
 This package not only gathers the changelog diff from the current package.
-It also analyzes every sub-package and bubbles up their changelogs as well.
+It also analyzes every changed sub-package and bubbles up their changelogs as well.

 ### How it Works

-This package generates a single CHANGELOG_BUBBLES.md file which contains the changelog diff from this application and every depended on dart application.
+This package generates a single CHANGELOG_BUBBLED.md file which contains the changelog diff from this application and every depended on dart application.

 This builder works as follows:
-1. Read passed in args (ie.. ref to compare with current)
+1. Read passed in args (ie.. see args by running `dart pub run changelog_bubbler --help`)
 1. Copy source Repo into temp folder and check out at specified ref
 1. Gather info of repo in states current and previous
     1. Run pub get
     1. Read pubspec lock
     1. Build dep list based on pubspec lock and pub_cache
     1. Store path to pub_cache in dependency class for later reference
-1. Build release notes
+1. Build list of changed dependencies
-    1. Private Hosted - Direct
-    1. Private Hosted - Transitive
-    1. pub.dev - Direct
-    1. pub.dev - Transitive
-1. Release note section building
+    1. Group by Host URL (ie.. pub.dev, git, or hosted refs)
-    1. Only changed deps
+    1. Only gather changed deps
     1. Print:
         1. name 1.0.0 -> 2.0.0
-        1. Changelog new lines
+        1. Changelog diff from package

 1. Create a file with the information gathered above